h3xar0n/aws-security/README.md

   - [GuardDuty Backdoor](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_backdoor.html)
 - It has a build-in list of suspect IP addresses and you can also upload your own lists of IPs.
 - GuardDuty can trigger CloudWatch events which can then be used for a variety of activities like notifications or automatically responding to a threat.

+## AWS VPC
+- VPC Flow Logs enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+- Flow log data can be published to Amazon CloudWatch Logs and Amazon S3.
+- Flow logs can help you with a number of tasks:
+  - Diagnosing overly restrictive security group rules
+  - Monitoring the traffic that is reaching your instance
+  - Determining the direction of the traffic to and from the network interfaces
+  - Aiding in investigating suspicius traffic
+### DNS servers
+- By default, AWS provides the Amazon DNS server.
+- To use your own DNS server you can create a new set of DHCP options for your VPC.
+- The default DHCP option set specifies AmazonProvidedDNS but you can provide the IP address of up to 4 of your own DNS servers.
+- You cannot update the existing option set, you must delete it and create a new one.
+### Security groups
+- Security groups are stateful, if you have allowed the inbound traffic you do not need to create a rule to allow the outbound reply.
+- By default an SG allows any outbound traffic so you don't need to add an outbound rule to a server in a public subnet.

 ## AWS KMS
 ### CMK